SunsetFi/suntime-js/docs/04-realms.md

 The following properties are accepted:

-- `runTask`
+- `runTask: StaticJsTaskRunner`
   Specifies the [Task Runner](./07-tasks.md#implementing-task-runners) for this operation.
+  Default: the [runTask](#runtask) or [runTaskSync](#runtasksync) options passed to the realm on creation.
   Note that synchronous invocations MUST run the task iterator to completion.
 Asynchronous invocations do not have this requirement, and may pause and resume iteration at a later time.

+## StaticJsRealmEvaluateSourceOptions

+The StaticJsRealmEvaluateSourceOptions interface allows further customizations for evaluating units of code

+Inherits from: StaticJsRunTaskOptions

+The following additional properties are accepted:

-- `sourceName`
+- `sourceName: string`
   Specifies the name of the source being evaluated.
 This is used for stack traces and task iterator introspection.
   This is not applicable to all usages of StaticJsRunTaskOptions, and can be ignored in some cases.

+## StaticJsEvaluateScriptOptions

+The StaticJsEvaluateScriptOptions interface provides further options for evaluating top-level scripts with [realm.evaluateScript](#evaluatescriptscript-string-opts-staticjsevaluatescriptoptions).

+Inherits from: StaticJsEvaluateCodeOptions

+The following additional properties are accepted:

+- `topLevelAwait: boolean | "auto"`
+  Specifies whether `await` keywords at the top-level are allowed.
+  Default: `false`
+  If set to `true`, realm.evaluateScript will return a [StaticJsPromise](06-types.md#promise) that resolves to the script's completion value.
+  If set to `"auto"`, realm.evaluateScript will return a [StaticJsPromise](06-types.md#promise) only if a top-level await keyword is present.
+If not, it will return the normal value.
+  If set to `false`, top-level await will throw a syntax error.
+  Note: This is not available for the synchronous evaluateScriptSync.